History of Frankfurt: Free Imperial City of Frankfurt

-The Early Modern era, 16th to 18th centuries
+Early modern period

 Starting from the 16th century, trade and the arts flowered in Frankfurt.
 Science and innovation progressed, and the invention of the printing press in nearby Mainz promoted education and knowledge.
 From the 15th to 17th centuries, the most important book fair in Germany was held in Frankfurt, a custom which would be revived in 1949.

 In the early 17th century tensions between the guilds and the patricians, who dominated the city council, led to substantial unrest.
 The guilds asked for greater participation in urban and fiscal policies as well as for economic restrictions of the Jewish community's rights.
 In 1612, following the election of Emperor Matthias, the council rejected the Guild's request, to read out publicly the imperial privileges given to the city.
-This caused the so-called Fettmilch Rebellion, named after its leader, the baker Vinzenz Fettmilch.
+This caused the Fettmilch uprising, named after its leader, the baker Vincenz Fettmilch.
 A part of the populace, mainly craftsmen, rose up against the city council.
 In 1614, the mob began a pogrom in the city's Jewish ghetto, and the emperor had to ask Mainz and Hessen-Darmstadt to restore order.

 In the Thirty Years' War, Frankfurt was able to maintain its neutrality; the city council had avoided siding with one opponent or another after its negative experiences in the Schmalkaldic War.
 This issue became critical between 1631 and 1635, when the Swedish regent Gustav Adolf came to Frankfurt demanding accommodation and provisions for himself and his troops.
 But the city mastered these adversities more easily than what was to follow the war: the plague ravaged the city, as it would most of Europe at this time.
 In the 1648 Peace of Westphalia, Frankfurt was confirmed as an Imperial Free City, and soon reached new heights of prosperity.
 The Palais Barckhaus at Zeil in Frankfurt even served as residence of Emperor Charles VII until 1744.